lusee-night/opsim/DEVNOTES.md

 * Added the temperature profile to the Sun class
 * Added the sunrise index to the Sun class
+* Improved the API in _luseepy_ so a tuple of start and end can be provided as an argument

 ## FIXME